josephsdavid/logs/embeddingx/readme.md

 ## Retraining Imaging Model: Notes

-- We have physician labels on our validation set now, need new baselines
-- Retrain imaging model on each chexpert task, with 1, 5, 10, 25, and 100% of data
+- Retrain imaging model on each task, with 1, 5, 10, 25, and 100% of data and new labels
 - New lightning module: **EmbeddingXImagingModel**
-- Lightning cannot checkpoint on val_auprc, figure out a hack when it matters
+- Lightning cannot checkpoint on val_auprc
+	- figure out a hack when it matters
-- Using data augmentation, we should fine tune with augmentation perhaps
+- Using data augmentation, should we fine tune with augmentation?
+- Using pooled output for embedding
-- Realized in BERT tokenizer, we do not have to pad since we are using the pooled output, only truncate
+	- do not have to pad sequences

 ## Retraining Imaging Model: Results